-What to expect at your child’s assessment with an Occupational Therapist
+What to expect at your child’s Occupational Therapy assessment

 Our Occupational Therapists will be asking questions about your child’s development.
 This helps us understand all the components in your child’s life.
 We may ask information about who lives at home, what languages you speak at home, where your child goes to school or preschool.
 These questions because they all impact your child’s motor development.
 Our Occupational Therapists wants to know what concerns you.